cycloss/recipes/mexican.md

 - Heat oil in a large skillet over medium high heat.
 Add garlic and onion, cook for 1 minute, until onion is translucent.
 - Turn heat up to high and add beef and bell pepper.
 Cook, breaking it up as you go by chopping it with a wooden spoon until mostly browned.
 - Add Chilli Spice Mix.
 Cook until beef is browned all over.
 (This step helps release extra flavour from the spices)
-- Add remaining ingredients, with 1/2 cup of water for Quick Cook or 1 1/2 cups for Slow Cook.
-Bring to simmer, then adjust heat per step below:
-- Quick Cook – 20 to 40 minutes, uncovered, on medium low heat so it’s bubbling gently; OR
+- Simmer for 1 hour, uncovered, on medium low heat so it’s bubbling gently
-- Slow Cook – 1.5 hours to 2 hours, covered, on low heat so it’s bubbling very gently.
-(Note 3 Slow Cooker)
 - Adjust salt and pepper to taste in the last few mins of cooking.
 - Serve over rice, or ladle into bowls and serve with corn chips or warm tortillas on the side with Toppings of choice (Note 6).
 See Note 7 for more serving options.
 My usual: Either over rice or with corn chips, always with sour cream, cheese and coriander.